CitizenLabDotCo/citizenlab/docs/README.md

 - New smart group rule for users that contributed to a specific topic
 - New smart group rule for users that contributed to ideas with a specific status
 - Clear error message when an invitee does a normal sign up

+### Changed

+- The idea grid no longer shows a 'post an idea' button when there are no ideas yet

 ## 2019-04-24